onglijin/tp/docs/UserGuide.md

 Format: `edit i/INDEX [w/WEEK_NUMBER][d/DESCRIPTION] [c/DEADLINE] [r/REMARK]`

-* The task with INDEX as index will be updated with WEEK_NUMBER as the new weeknumber, DESCRIPTION as the new description, DEADLINE as the new customised deadline, REMARK as the new remark, CATEGORY as the category will be added into task list.
+* The task with INDEX as index will be updated with WEEK_NUMBER as the new week number, DESCRIPTION as the new description, DEADLINE as the new customised deadline, REMARK as the new remark, CATEGORY as the category will be added into task list.
 * The INDEX is compulsory, all other parameters are optional.
 * Only customised task can be edited.